watchthehit/btfree/documentation/DeveloperGuide.md

 The app uses the "Serene Recovery" color scheme as defined in `documentation/ColorScheme.md`.

+### Color System

+The application currently uses two color systems:

+1. **BFColors** (`BetFreeApp/Assets/BFColors.swift`): The primary color system with full light/dark mode support.
+2. **BFTheme** (`BetFreeApp/BetFreeApp/BetFreeApp/BetFreeApp/BFTheme.swift`): A compatibility layer that provides a bridge to the BFColors system.

+#### Migration Strategy

+We are gradually migrating all code to use the BFColors system directly.
+The BFTheme system provides a compatibility layer during this transition.

+- **New components** should use `BFColors` directly.
+- **Existing components** can continue to use `BFTheme` until they are refactored.

 ### Updating Colors

 1. Edit color definitions in `documentation/ColorScheme.md`